Pet Love Lives on in Wills, Estates

 Taxes and financial consequences can become complicated during estate planning, so it’s a good idea to understand the benefits of designating assets to a non-profit, charitable organization.
 We have been selected to participate in the Tulsa Community Foundation (TCF) Planned Giving Partnership in 2013.

 Through this special TCF program we will have free educational and reduced-cost services.

-For more information and a free brochure, please check the box on the donation form in this newsletter.
-You may also request a free brochure by emailing us at email@example.com (please make the subject line “Planned Giving”).
+For more information, you can request a free brochure by emailing us at firstname.lastname@example.org (please make the subject line “Planned Giving”).